s-victor/TinyPedal/docs/customization.md

 On the left side is calculation panel, which handles `fuel` and `virtual energy` usage calculation and results display.

 Fuel value and unit symbol depend on `Fuel Unit` setting from `Units and symbols` config dialog, `L` = liter, `gal` = gallon.
 Virtual energy unit is `%` = percentage.
+Note, after changed `Fuel Unit` setting, it is require to close and reopen `Fuel calculator` in order to update units info for calculation.

-On the right side is fuel consumption history table, which lists `lap number`, `lap time`, `fuel consumption`, `virtual energy consumption`, `battery drain`, `battery regen` data from recent sessions.
+On the right side is fuel consumption history table, which lists `lap number`, `lap time`, `fuel consumption`, `virtual energy consumption`, `battery drain`, `battery regen`, `tank capacity` data from [consumption history](#consumption-history) data.
 Invalid lap time or consumption data is highlighted in red.

+Click `Load Live` button to load or update consumption history from live session to history table and automatically fill in latest data to calculator.

-Click `Reload` button to reload history table and automatically fill in last data to calculator.
+Click `Load File` button to load data from specific consumption history file to history table and automatically fill in latest data to calculator.

+Loaded data source and track and class name will be displayed on status bar.

-Select any `lap time` or `consumption` values from history table and click `Add selected data` button to send value to calculator.
+Select one or more `Time`, `Fuel`, `Energy`, `Tank` values from history table and click `Add selected data` button to send value to calculator.

 Select multiple values from history table and click `Add selected data` button to calculate average reading of selected values and send to calculator.

     Lap time
 Set lap time in `minutes` : `seconds` : `milliseconds` format.
 Values are automatically carried over between spin boxes when exceeded min or max value range.
+This value can be retrieved from `Time` column.

     Tank capacity
 Set vehicle fuel tank capacity.
+This value can be retrieved from `Tank` column.

     Fuel consumption
 Set fuel consumption per lap.
+This value can be retrieved from `Fuel` column.

     Energy consumption
-Set energy consumption per lap.
+Set virtual energy consumption per lap.
+This value can be retrieved from `Energy` column.

     Fuel ratio
-Show fuel ratio between fuel and energy consumption.
+Show fuel ratio between fuel and virtual energy consumption.

     Race minutes
 Set race length in minutes for time-based race.
 Note, option is disabled if `Race laps` is set.